Close

 Paragraph

-This unique and world-renowned online course prepares nurses and allied health professionals for work in low-resource settings and with vulnerable populations.
+Nursing in challenging environments requires knowledge of a broad range of health issues and practical tools to provide high-quality care to patients - wherever you are.
+This unique course prepares nurses and allied health professionals for work in low-resource settings and with vulnerable populations.

-The PDTN is an established professional qualification and a requirement for many international agencies including Médecins Sans Frontières, Save the Children, Voluntary Services Overseas (VSO), and the British Red Cross amongst many others.
+The PTDN is an established professional qualification and a requirement for many international agencies including Médecins Sans Frontières, Save the Children, Voluntary Services Overseas (VSO), and the British Red Cross among others.

-The course covers a range of topics which focus on key topics in global nursing including;
+The course covers a range of key topics in global nursing including:

 • Global healthcare challenges